OmarFaruk-0x01/sms-trap/README.md

 make build
 ```

-This will generate necessary files, build CSS, and compile the Go binary.
+This will generate the necessary files, build CSS, and compile the Go binary.

 ### Hot Reloading